Annuities 101 - Annuity for Beginners

-An annuity is a lifetime income guarantee that you purchase from an insurance company as a way to reduce the risk that you run out of money in retirement.
+An annuity can provide lifetime income guarantee from an insurance company as a way to reduce the risk that you run out of money in retirement.
 Just like you insure your home, you can insure your longevity by passing on the risk that you outlive your savings to an insurance company.

-There are many ways to fund an annuity — years before retirement, at retirement, over time, etc. — but they all provide you with the same thing: a guaranteed, steady lifetime-income stream when you retire that simplifies your retirement spending and offers peace of mind that you will not outlive your savings.
+There are many ways to fund an annuity — years before retirement, at retirement, over time, etc. — but they all provide you with the same thing: a guaranteed, steady lifetime-income stream that can simplify your retirement spending and offers peace of mind that you will not outlive your savings.